 - Innovation: LinkedIn’s history is marked by successful developments of new products.

-- New markets: new governments agreements have provided LinkedIn an opportunity to enter new emerging markets.
+- New markets: New government agreements have provided LinkedIn an opportunity to enter new emerging markets.

-- Competition: the numbers of players have increased significantly over the last years, putting profitability at risk.
+- Competition: The number of players has increased significantly over the last years, putting profitability at risk;